swarajpande5/swarajpande5/README.md

 Grad '23 ABES Engineering College, Ghaziabad
 <br>

-- 📈 I'm currently a Summer Research Intern @ IIT - Kharagpur.
+- 📈 Former Summer Research Intern @ IIT - Kharagpur.
 - 🔎 I'm looking forward to contribute to some open source projects in the future.
 - 📚 Understanding and practicing DSA/CP everyday.
 - ❤️ I'm picking up Japanese as a language too!